-International applicants apply in exactly the same way as other applicants: if a test is required as part of an application for your course, then you must register to take that test.
-Apart from the LNAT, the tests take place just once a year, usually on the first Wednesday of November.
+International applicants apply in exactly the same way as other applicants: if a test is required as part of an application for your course, then you must register to take that test by 15 October in the year before you wish to start your course.
+Apart from the LNAT, the tests take place just once a year.
+For entry in 2018, all admissions tests (except LNAT) must be taken on Thursday 2 November 2017.
 You do not need to travel to Oxford to take the test, as you can take it in your own country.

 The tests are in addition to meeting our entry requirements and a high score in the test will not be considered as an alternative to the specified grades listed on our international qualifications page.
 The results of the tests will be used as an additional factor (alongside the information in your UCAS application) in deciding whether to interview you and whether to offer you a place.

 All candidates applying to study Law at Oxford must sit the Law National Admissions Test (LNAT) between 1 September and 20 October at the time of application; usually the year before entry.
 A number of other universities also require candidates to sit this test.

 The expectation is that you will sit the test on-screen in a test centre near your home.
 It will be a test of your aptitudes rather than your knowledge.
 Test centres are located internationally.
 For further details, a specimen paper and information on how to register, please see www.lnat.ac.uk.
 To be confident of getting a slot to take the test by 20 October, we advise you to register before 5 October.